BLOG/ Interior Design Project Management: 6 Tips to Level Up your Projects

 As much as we’d all love that million dollar paycheck, your client will appreciate you keeping the project within their budget by appropriately sourcing materials and being clear about labor costs.

-Remember to leave at least 10% of your budget in case materials break or you make a mistake.
-It’s also important to be upfront about the possibility of making change orders in case the contractor needs to change course.
 So many clients are caught off guard about unexpected costs and feel like they are being taken advantage of by surprises in cost.
 Being upfront about this possibility (and even better, budgeting for it) will help facilitate those tough conversations.

 In the era of online reviews, having good rapport with your client is SO important!